What is a U Visa?

 What is the U Visa Process Like?

-- Complete and file Form I-918 (Petition for U Nonimmigrant Status), Form I-918 Supplement B (Nonimmigrant Status Certification, which must be signed by a government officer) and the supporting documents.
+- Complete and file Form I-918 (Petition for U Nonimmigrant Status), Form I-918 Supplement B (Nonimmigrant Status Certification, which must be signed by a government officer) and the appropriate supporting documents.

-- Provide an statement about the crime that the applicant was a victim of, explaining how the applicant has assisted the government and how the applicant has suffered as a result of the crime.
+- Provide a statement about the crime that the applicant was a victim of, explaining how the applicant has assisted the government and how the applicant has suffered as a result of the crime.

 What are the USCIS Filing Fees?